 One of the hill's major attractions is the Wall of Love, or Le Mur des Je t'aime.
 On the wall, the phrase "I love you" has been written beautifully around it about 311 times in 250 different languages.

 While in Montmartre, you can also visit the Sacré-Cœur Basilica.
-Montmartre is a place that does not require any entrance fee, so you can come anytime you are around the area.
+Montmartre is a place that is free to explore, so you can come anytime you are around the area.

 Take a Walk Along Champs-Élysées